 Award winning actor Swara Bhaskar's extremely well crafted hard hitting feminist critique of Padmavati (in an open letter to Bhansali) has gone viral.
-It is heartening that an industry insider said what needed to be said, and if anybody really … Continue reading Arnab Ray aka Great Bong Objects to Swara Bhaskar’s Feminist Review of Padmavati, Proves What Periyar Said About Feminism And Men
+It is heartening that an industry insider said what needed to be said, and if anybody really have a 56" chest that is not filled with hollow pride but bravery and integrity, … Continue reading Arnab Ray aka Great Bong Objects to Swara Bhaskar’s Feminist Review of Padmavati, Proves What Periyar Said About Feminism And Men

 I am here with another review in my series of Feminist Film Reviews.
 A shorter and proofread version of this review was first published on Women's Web.
-Besides the feminist perspective there were a few other interesting observations about the … Continue reading Feminist Film Review – Tanu Weds Manu Returns
+Besides the feminist perspective there were a few other interesting observations about the film, which I didn't include in the former are given here.
+People ask me are … Continue reading Feminist Film Review – Tanu Weds Manu Returns

 Introduction: “Change is the only constant”.
 That’s not my line but I particularly like it.
 I know just one way of living life, change.
 I don’t stay tuned to anything, body, person, concept, thought, believe, system, discipline, logic, reason, philosophy for too long.
 I change all of them.
 Or let’s say I move on from … Continue reading Feminist Film Review: Fanaa